Traumatic Brain Injury

 Traumatic brain injury (TBI) is a major cause of death and disability.
 Statistics show that these injuries contribute to about 30% of all injury deaths.
 Those who survive a TBI can face effects that last a few days, or the rest of their lives.

-Long and short-term effects of TBI can include impaired thinking or memory, movement, sensation (e.g., vision or hearing), or emotional functioning (e.g., personality changes, depression).
+Long and short-term effects of TBI can include impaired memory, movement, sensation, or emotional changes like personality changes, depression.
 These issues not only affect individuals but can have lasting effects on families and communities.

 What is a Traumatic Brain Injury?

 A TBI is caused by a bump, blow, or jolt to the head that disrupts the normal function of the brain.
 Not all blows or jolts to the head result in a TBI.
-The severity of a TBI may range from “mild” (i.e., a brief change in mental status or consciousness) to “severe” (i.e., an extended period of unconsciousness or memory loss after the injury).
+A TBI may range from “mild” to “severe.”

 Common types of traumatic brain injuries include: